Studies show the amount of time a child spends on a screen isn’t actually as important as how dependent the kid is on the screen.

 Some studies have found that the bigger issue is whether screen use causes problems in other areas of life and has become an all-consuming activity.

-Here are the red flags to keep an eye out for that show your kid might have a screen addiction.
+Here are some red flags to keep an eye out for that suggest your kid might have a screen addiction.

 1. Your child can’t control their screen use

 Researchers call this “unsuccessful control,” when kids have trouble stopping using devices.
 If you’ve tried to impose limits on screen time, but your little one just couldn’t deal, or if you have given a 10 minute warning but they still lose it when it’s time to switch it off, this could be an issue.

 2. Loss of interest in other activities

 If “screen time” is the only thing that motivates your child (books, toys and sports don’t get them nearly as excited), they might be too invested in screen use.